News & Events

 Platform and training

-"Minimizing privacy risks, maximizing analytic utility in SSH -- that is the core challenge SYNAPSIS is designed to address."
+"Minimising privacy risks, maximising analytic utility in SSH — that is the core challenge SYNAPSIS is designed to address."

 "Researchers and support staff tell us they find current masking tools too technical or hard to fit into their workflows.
 We are building something that is accessible to everyone, regardless of their technical background."